AgaMiko/academic-kickstart-1/content/talk/semisupervised_learing/index.md

 location: Gdańsk University of Technology

 summary: The date will be announced soon
 abstract: "**<center>The date of the talk will be announced soon</center>** </br>The field of semi-supervised learning is gaining more and more attention.
 This family of methods allows for unsupervised pretraining of neural networks that lead to better performance in the target tasks (classification, detection, etc).
-The skillful preparation of unsupervised task and loss function causes the network learning valuable features.
-During the talk, I will present the latest, efficient methods that lead to performance increase on many benchmark tasks"
+The skillful design of unsupervised task and loss function causes the network learning valuable features.
+During the talk, I will present the latest, efficient methods that lead to performance increase on many benchmark datasets"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.